 Swale Borough is fortunate in having such a rich and varied mix of built and natural heritage.
 The Borough Council wants to see it used positively as a catalyst to sustainable, sensitive regeneration and development, and to creating places where people want to live, work, and make the most of their leisure time.
-To that end, we have reviewed the Tunstall Conservation Area and the results of that review are set out in this document, which the Borough Council is now seeking constructive feedback on.
+To that end, we have reviewed the Tunstall Conservation Area and the results of that review are set out in this document, which the Borough Council has now adopted.